6. Amicus briefs

 Organizations from whom the Court likely would accept such briefs include: Iowa Freedom of Information Council; Iowa Newspaper Association; Iowa Broadcasters Association; Iowa Broadcast News Association; local SDX/SPJ Chapters; and the Reporters Committee for Freedom of the Press.

 Amicus briefs are rarely filed at the trial court level and there is no procedure for doing so.
 At the appellate level, they may be filed at the discretion of the court.
 In the Court of Appeals and Supreme Court, an amicus brief must be tendered with a motion for leave to file the brief and filing fee no later than 15 days after the appellant’s brief is filed.
 Ky.
 R. Civ.
 P. 76.12(7).

 All levels of courts can accept amicus briefs, but it is extremely rare at the district court level.
 At the appellate level, the Louisiana Press Association is most likely to file or join an amicus brief in support of a reporter's privilege being invoked.
-Will Chapman is executive director and Mike Rood is general manager, and can be reached at 404 Europa Street, Baton Rouge, LA 70802, 225-344-9309.
+Jerry Raehal is executive director and Mike Rood is general manager, and can be reached at 404 Europa Street, Baton Rouge, LA 70802, 225-344-9309.

 There is no rule or case law either permitting or prohibiting the filing of amicus briefs at the district or circuit court levels.